tudu-rahul/copytrade/README.md

 quantity.</br>
 In case buying leg fails to execute, the selling leg is not placed.
 If the selling leg fails to execute, the corresponding buying leg of that pair will be reverted.</br>
+Once entry is done, the exit command will be written into exit_file.txt</br>
+In case you want to exit manually, you can copy the command from the file and exit manually.
+Once autoexit runs successfully or manual exit is done, the exit_file.txt will become empty again.</br>

 ### To place an exit trade